Mario Golf: Advance Tour

 Mario Golf: Advance Tour (Note: Known in Japan as Mario Golf: GBA Tour (マリオゴルフ ＧＢＡツアー)) is a 2004 sports role-playing video game developed by Camelot Software Planning and published by Nintendo for the Game Boy Advance.
 The game is the sequel to the Game Boy Color version of Mario Golf and the Game Boy Advance counterpart of Mario Golf: Toadstool Tour.

+The game received positive reviews from critics, with particular praise towards its RPG elements, story mode, gameplay depth, and presentation, but criticism towards a lack of enough innovation and evolution compared to other Mario Golf titles and its plot's lack of depth.